wazuh/wazuh-documentation/source/upgrade-guide/elasticsearch-kibana-filebeat/upgrading-open-distro.rst

     .. include:: ../../_templates/installations/basic/elastic/common/enable_kibana.rst

 #.
-Remove the ``wazuh-alerts-3.x-*`` index pattern.
+Once Kibana is accesible, remove the ``wazuh-alerts-3.x-*`` index pattern.
 Since Wazuh 4.0 it has been replaced by ``wazuh-alerts-*`` , it is necessary to remove the old pattern in order for the new one to take its place.

     .. code-block:: console